Universe Sampler Observing Program Coordinator:

 - The Sun

-The Astronomical League offers special recognition in the form of a Universe Sampler Program Certificate for those that have completed either the "naked eye" or the "telescope" path.
-You may complete both programs and get two certificates.
-To obtain an award you must observe the following rules:
+The Astronomical League offers special recognition in the form of a Universe Sampler Observing Program certificate and pin for those that have completed either the "naked eye" or the "telescope" path.
+You may complete both programs and get two certificates (but only one pin).
+To obtain a certification you must observe the following rules: